ciceroednilson/ms-products-golang/README.md

 ## 🚀 Starting.

-The principal objective of this project is to show how the use Golang on a hexagonal architecture.
+The principal objective of this project is to show how to use Golang on a hexagonal architecture.

 ## 🛠 Stack.